vsdcu/visa-app/README.md

     node visaClearencePass.js
     ```

-#### By org Embassy - to approve the applications having history clearance by Police org
+#### As org Embassy - to approve the applications having history clearance by Police org
 3. Initiating a transaction to approve and updating the visa application (run in a new bash shell):
     ```
     cd /Users/vinit/go/src/visa-app/organization/embassy